plmcdowe/Cisco-and-Bash/README.md

 - 🚧 [TRAINING-TROUBLESHOOTING]()

 You may notice that the shell environments in the repository are saved with the shell <i>'.sh'</i> extension.
 I only saved these as shell files for presentation in GitHub.
-In production, I save them as extentionless files.
+In production, I save them as extensionless files.
 But, they will run in IOS.sh as <i>'.sh'</i> files, as well.

 I won't be deliberately covering any regex basics.